 In the spirit of starting anew, I have decided to set a few monthly goals in the form of a post.
 Fingers crossed it will serve as the motivational nudge I desperately need to stay focused throughout the next 30-ish days.
 It may be perfectly disastrous, or a complete success!
 In any case, it’s always better to write things down n’est-ce pas!
+August goals.

 One encouraging thing I have started doing, for the sake of my sanity and ego (mostly ego), is to write down in my notebook the numbers 1 to 100.
 Every time I apply for a position, I tick off a number.
 By telling myself I only need one in a hundred applications to succeed, I feel much less disheartened about the ninety-nine who don’t.
 So far, it’s working quite well.
 Aaliyah’s Try Again is basically my anthem in this regard!

-A couple weeks ago, God know why, I decided to start jogging in the park.
+A couple of weeks ago, God knows why I decided to start jogging in the park.
 Anyone who knows me knows what a big deal this is, seeing as I would have never even run to catch the bus.
-To date, I have been on three runs, around 5,5 km each with a couple stops in between.
+To date, I have been on three runs, around 5,5 km each with a couple of stops in between.
 I would like to be able to run the entire 7-ish km route without stopping.

 Why the sudden change of heart?

 Well, when nothing else seems to be going to plan (going back to the first point) it’s comforting to find that sense of accomplishment at the end of the trail.
 You can still go to sleep thinking I managed something today.
 Not to mention how nice it is, when you’re overthinking everything at the speed of light, to find an activity that physically matches that mental exhaustion.
 All this said I am thoroughly looking forward to lacing up my trainers!

 That just about rounds it up for now.
 I will do an update next month explaining how I got on.
 Until then, hope you are all having a great start to August!
 August goals.